Austin Public Health

 For City of Austin and ILA jurisdictions, you will receive an email with your invoice, total amount due, and instructions on how to make payment.

-• Payment Forms Accepted: City of Austin and ILA Jurisdiction: Cash, Check, Money Order, Visa, MasterCard, Discover, AMEX
+• Payment Forms Accepted in the City of Austin and Inter-Local Municipalities: Cash, Check, Money Order, Visa, MasterCard, Discover, AMEX (in-person or over the phone)

 For Travis County, fees will be determined based on an Inspection Frequency Analysis, and the customer will be notified of fee amount due.
 Applicants will be instructed to submit payment via in-person or mail.
 Due to the fee assessment process, Travis County applicants that choose to email their applications will see a delay in the process.